Calm1403/Circle.c/README.md

 Compilation:

-Ensure that make is installed on your machine, execute make in the project directory, then run ./circle while providing it with parameters according to your circular desires.
+Ensure that make (as well as gcc) is installed on your machine, execute make in the project directory, then run ./circle while providing it with parameters according to your circular desires.